 Always remember that you are the guest in somebody’s home so be respectful.

-Indonesian people remember that you are stupid bule so it’s OK for you to make stupid mistakes but better to keep these things in mind:
+Indonesian people remember that you are stupid bule (my personal interpretation) so it’s OK for you to make mistakes but better keep these things in mind:

 Smile a lot and be friendly.
 Show respect.